Sunset Boulevard (film): Politics

-In February 2020, President Donald Trump tweeted "So Parasite won Best Picture at the 92nd Academy Awards" and lamented that movies like Sunset Boulevard aren't made anymore.
-Trump has cited the film as one of his personal favorites, and he screened it multiple times at the White House Family Theater during his presidency.
+Donald Trump has cited the film as one of his personal favorites, and screened it multiple times at the White House Family Theater during his presidency.
 The press subsequently brought up an analogy between Trump's Mar-a-Lago and Norma Desmond's Sunset Boulevard mansion.

 Popular music

+The song "Antarctica Starts Here" by John Cale, from his 1973 album Paris 1919, describes a "paranoid great movie queen" that Cale said was inspired by the character of Norma Desmond.

 The song "Floating" on the album Outskirts by Canadian country-rock band Blue Rodeo references the movie in its chorus line 'I feel like William Holden floating in a pool.'
 The album's liner notes explain the connection to the film.

 The 1996 song Sunset Boulevard by the Spanish songwriter Javier Álvarez includes the verses Los años de papel te vuelven a cegar / Como a Norma Desmond en Sunset Boulevard ("The paper years blind you again / as [they blinded] Norma Desmond in 'Sunset Boulevard'".)

+Professional wrestling

+The "Timeless" gimmick, as portrayed by Australian wrestler Toni Storm in All Elite Wrestling since 2023, is primarily based upon the character of Norma Desmond, with her "butler" – Canadian wrestler Dr. Luther – being based upon the character of Max von Mayerling.
+The storyline involving Storm also draws inspiration from the film All About Eve, with Storm's character also sharing traits with the character of Margo Channing, and English wrestler Mariah May portraying an Eve Harrington-esque foil to Storm.